shimmercat/mousebox/README.md

 TLS](http://daniel.haxx.se/blog/2015/03/06/tls-in-http2/), *developing* sites over https:// may become more popular.

-What's Mousebox?
+How do I use it?
 ----------------

 Mousebox can be run inside a web project's directory to setup a fake local Certification Authority and certificates.
-For example, if you have at the root of your project a file named `mouseboxf` with the following contents:
+For example, if you have at the root of your project a file named `mouseboxf` with the following contents (of course you can use whatever sites you want!):

     # mouseboxf
     domains: